-Goats and sheep are a common sight on the local roads; it’s not odd to turn on a bend and find a herd of goats graciously resting in the middle of the road and unwilling to move away.
-Always pay attention and don’t speed up so as not to be caught by surprise.
+Goats and sheep are common on the local roads; it’s not odd to turn on a bend and find a herd of goats graciously resting in the middle of the road and unwilling to move away.
+Always pay attention and don’t speed up to not be caught by surprise.

-Be as patient as you can (they will eventually move), and take advantage of the view for some unique photography opportunities.
+Be as patient as possible (they will eventually move), and take advantage of the view for unique photography opportunities.

 Traffic In Big Cities

-The most important cities on Crete have heavy traffic all year long, but in summer they can get pretty overcrowded.
-As a matter of fact, renting a car is really the most popular way to discover Crete as well as the cheapest, so plenty are the tourists who rent a car and move around during the high season, thus increasing the already busy Cretan roads.
+The most important cities in Crete have heavy traffic all year long, but they can get pretty overcrowded in summer.
+As a matter of fact, renting a car is really the most popular way to discover Crete and the cheapest, so plenty are the tourists who rent a car and move around during the high season, thus increasing the already busy Cretan roads.

 As a general rule, most tourists choose to stay close to big towns when vacationing in Crete simply because there’s more accommodation available so that traffic can become an issue.

 Other than that, it’s also worth considering that many city centers turn into pedestrian areas after a particular hour during the day, which means you’ll find many cars trying to find a parking spot just outside town.